International School / International Studies

 - the 11-hour excursion 'Dutch Water Management at Work', which focuses on water management and flood protection measures, and

 - the 14-hour excursion "Randstad Holland and the Green Heart"

 A four-week summer course, offered each year in June.
 The course focuses on the ways The Netherlands deals with economic, environmental and settlement challenges, in the context of increasing levels of globalization, the expected effects of the changing climate on water management and flood protection systems, as well as sustainability concerns related to increasing levels of mobility in general and car usage in particular.
 Many excursions are incorporated into the learning experience.
-In 2020, the course will run from June 3 (arrival date) to June 28 (departure date).
+In 2021, the course is scheduled to run from Wednesday June 2 (arrival date) to Sunday June 27 (departure date).
+Due to the COVID-19 pandemic, summer school SETS will not be delivered in 2021.
 For more information, please have a look at the SETS summer course website.

 Full title: Pathways towards Sustainable Futures.
 Dutch Urban, Environmental and Transportation Planning in an Era of Turbulence.
 To be delivered in 2019/2020 in cooperation with the University of Brasilia (UnB) in Brazil.
 The course discusses Dutch planning concepts, policies and strategies and their transferability possibilities to Brazil.
 The summer/winter school PASF consists of two parts, in 2019/2020:

 - The first part is delivered December 2 - 6, 2019 in Brasilia (Brazil) by faculty members from the Faculty of Spatial Sciences of the University of Groningen.
 This one week course is open free of charge for Brazilian students (in Brazil) who have completed at least 4 semesters in their undergraduate program.